LongMeadowEU/LMEU/isprojects.md

 ---
 layout: page
-title: Data Engineering
+title: Managing Your Data
-permalink: /dataengineering/
+permalink: /datamanagement/
 ---

 Using information systems and software development has given many businesses a competitive advantage.